Architectural Acoustics

 Noise Impact Assessment

-• Our experts evaluate and mitigate the impact of external noise sources on the building or space.
+Our experts evaluate and mitigate the impact of external noise sources on the building or space, using computer simulations to predict acoustic performance and generate detailed noise contour maps.

 Room Acoustics Design

-• Recommend appropriate materials for walls, ceilings, and floors to control sound absorption, diffusion, and reflection.
+We develop and implement strategies to achieve the desired reverberation time based on the space’s intended function, recommending suitable materials for walls, ceilings, and floors to control sound absorption, diffusion, and reflection

 Sound Isolation and Noise Control